 About

-The SKM team aims to develop innovative approaches to generating value from scholarly data by leveraging large-scale data mining, semantic technologies, machine learning, and visual analytics.
-Francesco Osborne has been leading the team since 2014.
+The SKM team aims to develop innovative approaches to generating value from scholarly data by leveraging artificial intelligence, large-scale data mining, semantic technologies, and visual analytics.

 We are pursuing several research avenues, including:

-We released a number of knowledge graphs for exploring research dynamics including:
+We released a number of knowledge bases for exploring research dynamics, including:

 • The Computer Science Ontology (CSO), the largest taxonomy of research topics in the field.